backdrop-ops/dragonbot/README.md

 More detailed documentation can be found on the [deploying hubot onto Heroku][deploy-heroku] wiki page.

+NOTE: This bot is currently deployed to Heroku.
+The app name is `backdropbot`.

 ### Deploying to UNIX or Windows

 If you would like to deploy to either a UNIX operating system or Windows.